Results

 Innovate Award sponsored by RTX

 The Innovate Award sponsored by RTX celebrates a team that has the ingenuity and inventiveness to make their designs come to life.
-This award is given to the team that the Judges feel has the most innovative and creative robot design solution to the FIRST Tech Challenge game.
+This award is given to the team that the Judges feel has the most innovative and creative robot design solution to this season’s game.
 Elements of this award include elegant design, robustness and ‘out of the box’ thinking.
+This award may address the design of the whole robot or some sub-assembly component.
+The creative component needs to work consistently.

 Connect Award

-Winner – 8578 Juden-Ki Robotics – from Columbus, IN, USA
+11959 Kernel Panic – from Columbus, IN, USA

 Think Award